-The Company's Empower Pilot Facility in Delta, British Columbia is located on a 4.23 acre plot of land in an industrial area of Delta.
 In February 2022, the Company announced that it has initiated steady state production at the Empower Pilot Facility, which is expected to deliver throughput of asphalt shingles in the range of 10-20 tonnes per day ("tpd") up to 4-5 days per week.
 Steady state operation will continue at these levels with the objective of demonstrating repeatable production in terms of production safety, quality, and duration (hours per day and days per week).
 Most importantly, the two primary output products (liquid asphalt and aggregate) are being produced exactly as designed, meeting the Company's end product specifications.
-The production of specification products has enabled the Company to deliver samples of its "green asphalt" and aggregate to multiple major road construction companies, shingle manufacturers, and other industry stakeholders.
-These samples are now enabling detailed technical analysis to be carried out by a wide range of the Company's potential customers.
+The production of specification products has enabled the Company to deliver samples of its "green asphalt" and aggregate to multiple major road construction companies, shingle manufacturers, and other industry stakeholders. for detailed technical analysis.
 Internal testing capability has also been implemented at the Empower Pilot Facility, enabling the development of a quality assurance program for the Company's reprocessed products.